rabbitmq/ra/docs/internals/STATE_MACHINE_TUTORIAL.md

 To (potentially) trigger a snapshot return the `{release_cursor, RaftIndex, MachineState}` effect.
 This is why the raft index is included in the `apply/3` function.
 Ra will only create a snapshot if doing so will result in log segments being deleted.

+For machines that must keep log segments on disk for some time, the `{checkpoint, RaftIndex, MachineState}` effect can be used.
+This creates a snapshot-like view of the machine state on disk but doesn't trigger log truncation.
+Checkpoints can later be promoted to snapshots and trigger log truncation by emitting a `{release_cursor, RaftIndex}` effect.
+The most recent checkpoint with an index smaller than or equal to `RaftIndex` will be promoted.